 These are tools that advocate balance testing upon admission to aged care and hospital and at appropriate intervals to ensure the safety, wellbeing and longevity of older Australians.

-Powered by Balancemetrix technology, the system works by sensing and recording the continuous postural adjustments of a person standing on a rubber sensor mat during a single thirty-second test: the higher the score, the poorer the person’s balance.
+Powered by Balancemetrix technology, the system works by sensing and recording the continuous postural adjustments of a person standing on a rubber sensor mat during a single 20-second test: the higher the score, the poorer the person’s balance.

 A high score combined with a spiking graph would generally signal a falls risk, enabling appropriate falls prevention interventions to be taken such as balance and strength exercises or increased out-of-bed monitoring and hip protectors.